jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 (simplify-twice '(+ 0 (+ 0 3))) ;; 3
 ```

-Strategies like `n-times` wrap our rewriting rules and make them do additional things.
+Strategies  wrap our rewriting rules and make them do additional things.
 In this case, the rewriting will be applied twice.
 But there are a few problems with the strategy as we've written it.
-Let's slowly discover those problems together and fix them together.
+Let's slowly discover those problems together and fix them.

 ```clojure
 (simplify-twice '(+ 0 3)) ;; #meander.delta/fail[]